Blow Me Down!: Plot

 Bluto shows off by popping a bottle of whiskey then drinking some of it.
 Popeye decides to show off, too, by punching the table, sending the whiskey and a cup into the air.
 The whiskey bottle tips, pouring itself into the cup, then landing on the table.
 Popeye drinks the cup of whiskey.
 Bluto then draws a pistol and shoots it at a candle.
 Upon landing, the pieces of candle form into smaller candles.
-Challenging Popeye, Popeye eats the pistol.
+Challenging Bluto, Popeye eats the pistol.
 Then, using his mouth as a barrel, he shoots a deck and its columns, collapsing the deck to the floor.
 Bluto socks Popeye in the face, twisting his neck like a whirlybird.
 Popeye then punches Bluto, sending him into a wall.
 Bluto opens a door next to him, and his fellow bandits rush in.

 Popeye beats the other bandits to the rhythm of music.
 He sends one bandit crashing into a mirror, one leaning on a handle of a deck, another onto an antler of an animal trophy, another onto a railing, one onto a supporting roof column, one crashing through a window, and the last on another animal trophy.
 The trophy bites the bandit on the rear end, while the bandit screams in pain.
 Popeye continues beating bandits.
 Bluto works his way to Olive's dressing room.
 Olive, thinking Popeye is at the door, allows Bluto in.
 Bluto creates chaos while Olive screams for Popeye to help her.

 Popeye barges into Olive's dressing room, where he sees Olive beating Bluto with a club.
 Then Bluto sees Popeye and, out of anger, socks Popeye away, afterwards Olive hitting Bluto with the club.
 The process repeats until Bluto gets tired.
 Popeye, finding his chance, socks Bluto, thus sending him out of the window.
 Popeye finds Bluto lying on Olive's balcony.
 When Popeye goes to sock him, Bluto knocks Popeye to a different balcony.
 Popeye jumps back, and knocks Bluto's head several times.
 Then they both fall to the ground.
 They keep fighting until Bluto gets tired.
 Popeye gathers all his muscle and knocks Bluto so hard, it sends him into an orbit around the Earth.
-When Bluto lands, he falls..
+When Bluto lands, he falls on his back.
+At the end of the cartoon, Popeye stands on his belly with one foot, yelling “I’m Popeye the Sailor Man!”.
+Before the cartoon ends.